Tom Maniatis Collection

 Eventually, Maniatis left Cold Spring Harbor Laboratory to join the faculty in the Department of Biology at the California Institute of Technology.
 While at Caltech, the Maniatis lab not only developed new methods to isolate and study individual human genes, but they also generated the first human genomic library.
 This collection of DNA fragments contained all of the genes in the human genome, and requests for copies of this genomic library poured into Maniatis’s lab from researchers around the world – correspondence reflecting these requests can be explored in this collection.
 Using the genomic library his lab had generated, Maniatis isolated, sequenced, and cloned the first human genes – the human β-globin cluster.
 Articles detailing this research were preserved by Manitatis and can be found in this collection.

 Dr. Tom Maniatis, Dr. Joe Sambrook, and Dr. Ed Fritsch published the three-volume Molecular Cloning Manual in 1982 with the Cold Spring Harbor Laboratory Press.
 The manual was developed from a summer course they taught at Cold Spring Harbor in 1980.
 It established a standard for international dissemination of recombinant DNA methods and has been regarded as the definitive laboratory manual on genetic engineering ever since.
-Dr. Maniatis has published … articles throughout his distinguished career.
-He catalogued copies of many of his research publications, which have been preserved in the Dr. Tom Maniatis Collection at CSHL Archives.
-He has also been the recipient of a number of professional awards and honors, the details of which are found in the material in this collection.
+Dr. Maniatis catalogued copies of many of his research publications, which have been preserved in the Dr. Tom Maniatis Collection at CSHL Archives.
+He has also been the recipient of a number of professional awards and honors, including The Lasker Award, The Pasarow Award, The American Medical Association Scientific Achievement Award, and the The Eli Lilly Research Award in Microbiology and Immunology.

 Outside of his research interests, Maniatis has also expressed an interest in architecture (see CSHL Oral History interview).
 He has described the overlap he sees between science and architecture, “in each case you’re creating something for posterity”.
 Maniatis’s interest in architecture is apparent in some of his personal documents included in this collection, which involve the architectural and interior designs of several projects in his home and at his Harvard lab.

-Dr. Maniatis is currently the Isidore S. Edelman Professor of Biochemistry and Molecular Biophysics at Columbia University.
-He is also the Director of the Columbia Precision Medicine Initiative, the Principal Investigator at Columbia's Zuckerman Institute, and the Scientific Director and CEO of the New York Genome Center.
+Dr. Maniatis is the Isidore S. Edelman Professor of Biochemistry and Molecular Biophysics at Columbia University.
+He is also the Director of the Columbia Precision Medicine Initiative, and the Principal Investigator at Columbia's Zuckerman Institute.
 His current research interests involve using advanced genetics and molecular and cellular biology as a means to identify possible causes of particular neurological and neurodegenerative diseases.

 Extent